 - Coloration is commonly yellow and spotted on most of the body with a series of dark bluish lines along the trunk and a darker olive coloration toward the back.
 Leaf-like appendages are purple with a dark edge.

 - Very distinctive, long and compressed body with narrow flaps projecting from the body and tail.
-Body of the female grows deeper than that of the male with age.
+The body of the female grows deeper than that of the male with age.

 - Color and shape of appendages are based on the sea dragon’s food supply and environment, and also vary with other factors such as depth and geography.

 - Individuals found in deep water habitats tend to be less leafy and brighter in color.

 - Tube-like snout functions like a drinking straw to suck in food.